Kylist/Kyle-Portfolio/README.md

 Personal portfolio built with Reactjs.
 Site is build with attempt to make changing personal information become as least cumbersome as possible.

 ## Motivation
 Highly motivated to create this portfolio after checkout the portfolio of Alan Aya.
 His portfolio is bery professional, with slick color scheme, responsive design and informative.
 I "stole" most of his design and revamped it to suit my need.
 I still created everything from scratch with React though.
-It's like a famous artist once said:
->Good artist borrows, great artist steals

 ## Getting Started